nmushegian/minicash-wikidocs/pages/consensus.md

 -
 - hmm
 	- there might be issues with congestion, but it does not change which chain wins
+	- no matter how many forks there are starting from what height, there is always one best chain from genesis to present
-	- honest miners will not mine on an 'illegitimate' chain. miners mine on definitely-valid, not possibly-valid.
+	- honest miners will not mine on an 'illegitimate' chain. miners mine on definitely-valid, not possibly-valid
-	- in bitcoin, there is nothing special about whether there are 2, 3, or even 4 active head candidates. in any case, the miners just mine on the heaviest one
+	- in bitcoin, there is nothing special about whether there are 2, 3, or even 4 active head candidates. in any case, the miners just mine on the heaviest one.
+You just need to implement your system so that it can smoothly handle arbitrarily many forks.
+One way is to use pure data structures rather than using 'undo' primitive.
 	- POW would still work even if it was just a stream of [prev, root] with no timestamp, difficulty, or any other parameter, as long as there is an incentive to produce blocks (ie, if there are people paying to transact)
-	- t
+	- time warping / if you spend your time working on future blocks, then your present block will have less expected work -
 	-